 It’s 2020, and it wouldn’t be wrong to say that technology has come a long way!
-For, with the advent of smart appliances/devices and the electric equivalents of manual appliances, the ease-of-use, convenience, and efficiency offered on these products is on an all-time high.
+With the advent of smart appliances/devices and the electric equivalents of manual appliances, the ease of use, convenience, and efficiency offered by these products is at an all-time high.
 From a consumer perspective, generally speaking, a lot of people fancy this convenience.
 And when equating it with the cost of the product, they don’t mind spending extra in exchange for what the products have to offer.

 Moreover, at this point, you must also know that the Realme M1 Sonic is just an ‘electric’ toothbrush.
 In no way is it a ‘smart’ toothbrush — the one that offers data and insights into your brushing practices to help you take care of your teeth adequately.
 Instead, it just offers a convenient approach to brushing.